Being able to prepare food and cook is a basic part of caring for yourself.

 Best Lightweight Saucepans

-These durable and scratch-resistant sauce pans form GreenPan come in a matched set.
-You get two extremely lightweight sauce pans: a 1 qt and a 2 qt.
-Both pans together only weight 2.5 lbs total!
+These durable and scratch-resistant saucepans from GreenPan come in a matched set.
+You get two extremely lightweight saucepans: a 1 qt and a 2 qt.
+Together, both pans only weigh 2.5 lbs!

-They have the same great stay cool handles non-stick features that I recommend.
-Plus, these sauce pans add drip-free edges for less mess when pouring.
+They have the same great stay-cool handles and non-stick features that I recommend.
+Plus, these saucepans add drip-free edges for less mess when pouring.

-Note though, these are handwash only and that no lids come with this set.
+Note, though, that these are handwash only and that no lids come with this set.

-This pan includes a tempered glass lid with a steam release vent and comes in several color choices too.
-Note that there is not a pour spout which could save a mess in the kitchen.
+This pan includes a tempered glass lid with a steam release vent and comes in several color choices, too.
+Note that there is no pour spout that could save a mess in the kitchen.

 Best Lightweight Fry Pans

-You’ll need other lightweight kitchen tools as well, like a frying pan.
-These should also have big handles for arthritis sufferers, and ideally, they should have some sort of nonstick coating so that they’re easy to cook with and clean off.
+You’ll also need other lightweight kitchen tools, like a frying pan.
+These nonstick skillets should also have big handles for arthritis sufferers, and ideally, they should have some nonstick coating so that they’re easy to cook with and clean off.

 Below are three of my favorites:

-If you are looking for a basic, lightweight fry pan that is durable and can become the workhorse of your kitchen, I recommend this one from OXO.
-It’s made of anodized aluminum that is light and will last for years.
+If you are looking for a durable, lightweight fry pan that can become the workhorse of your kitchen, I recommend this one from OXO.
+It’s made of light anodized aluminum, which will last for years.

-OXO specializes in easy to grip items for people with arthritis and had weakness and they designed these handles for these folks too.
-The pan is dishwasher safe and easy to wipe down too.
+OXO specializes in easy-to-grip items for people with arthritis and hand weakness, and they designed these handles for these folks, too.
+The pan is dishwasher-safe and easy to wipe down, too.

-This is a very easy to handle and lightweight version of a cast-iron pan with a sturdy, large, stainless steel handle.
+This is a very easy-to-handle and lightweight version of a cast-iron skillet with a sturdy, large, stainless steel handle.
 It is pre-seasoned and ready to use right out of the box.

-Since it is a cast-iron pan it can not be put in the dishwasher and will be a bit more difficult to clean.
-It is safe to use on all cooking surfaces however!
+Since it is a cast-iron pan, it can not be put in the dishwasher and will be more challenging to clean.
+It is safe to use on all cooking surfaces, however!

 Who Should Use Lighter Weight Pots and Pans?